-- The management intension is to maintain the asset in the buisness model to collect contractual cash flow and sell; - \ This contractual conditions of financial assets will build cash flows in certain dates which are limited only on payment of principal and interest (SPPI).
+- The management's intention is to maintain the asset in the business model to collect contractual cash flows and sell; - This contractual conditions of financial assets will build cash flows in certain dates which are limited only on payment of principal and interest (SPPI).

-The Group may choose without return to measure the equity investement which is not classified as a trading investement to be at fair value through other comprehensive income at intial recognition cost.
-And this choice will be made per each investement.
+The Group may choose without recourse to measure equity investments which are not classified as a trading investment at fair value through other comprehensive income at initial recognition.
+This choice will be made per each investment.